 Afterwards we took a walk around our hotel and to find a place for dinner.
 We walked through a number of nice neighborhoods and ended up at a seafood restaurant.
 After dinner we took the train back to the hotel and ended our first day by falling into a deep sleep.

 On our second day we first went to the Anne Frank House Museum.
 The museum is located in Westermarkt—a really nice neighborhood.
 The museum itself was sobering and beautifully executed.
 The museum tends to tell the story as is without embellishing the facts.
 The reality of it is that the truth of what happened to the Frank family is sad.
-The reality of such atrocities happening is painful, but the museum dealt with it well.
+That such atrocities can happen is painful to know, but the museum dealt with it well.
 We were impressed with the museum and left with a greater appreciation for life.

 From there we had lunch at a pancake restaurant.
 We had Dutch pancakes with different toppings.
 I was so excited to have these pancakes and enjoyed them immensely.
 They were great!

 Jun and I decided that from the restaurant we would take the train to Zaanse Schans.
 There’s a historic outdoor museum there.
 We traveled a little north of Amsterdam to see this outdoor museum.
 It’s a really neat place.
 If you’re not interested in actually going inside some of the buildings to see the inner workings, that’s fine because the outside area is actually free.
 It was just nice to walk around and see the place.
 There are a number of windmills there.
 These windmills come from all over the Netherlands; it creates for a fun sight to see the different types of windmills in one place.
 We also got a chance to try cheese and to wear clog shoes.
-It was fun to just walk around the place.
-The autumn weather was crisp and cool; walking around the outdoor museum was enjoyable.
+It was a fun place.
+The autumn weather was crisp and cool; walking around it was enjoyable.

 Afterwards we went to Zaandam, a town between Zaanse Schans and Amsterdam.
 We just walked a bit and admired the architecture.
 We also did a little shopping.
 We went a little overboard with buying tea.
 We were pleasantly surprised to find quite a variety and cheap prices.